Trauma wears many faces.

 Internal Family Systems (IFS) & Parts Work

-IFS is a therapeutic model based on the belief that we all have multiple parts.
+IFS is a n evidenced-based therapeutic model based on the belief that we all have multiple parts.
 There are no bad parts.
 They simply use strategies to help us navigate our experiences.
 Sometimes, our parts are helpful.
 Other times, our parts may be well-intended, but their strategies are actually inhibiting us in some way.
 Whether attempting to manage us or react to perceived threat, our parts are simply trying to protect us.
 Consider our parts to be like a board room.
 Each member is valuable, and has specific strategies to help the organization thrive.
 However, the CEO or Chairperson represents the organization.
 If one of those board members hijacks the Chair's position, representing the entire organization, there is a skewed representation.
 IFS helps us regain access to Self, in order to be present, curious, compassionate, confident, etc., and navigate our lives with purpose and intention.
 In terms of healing from trauma, IFS has been shown to be powerfully effective in helping our protective parts release their grip enough to more accurately discern threat from discomfort, and respond accordingly.